 What will I do during my work experience in the public sector?

 It really depends upon which area of the public service you work in.
 On formal, structured placements students are given real projects with business significance.
 Shorter work experience stints may involve helping out with small projects and overseeing particular areas of work.
 Work shadowing will see you following the daily tasks of someone already working to see what they do and how their role fits into the sector as a whole.

 An interest in public issues is essential – most workers in this sector are very community minded and driven by more than a generous benefits package.
 Keep track of developments in the news and issues affecting the public service and attend interviews prepared to share your thoughts and suggestions.

-Temping in a local government office or government organisation could provide a possible route in.
+Temping in a local council office or government organisation could provide a possible route in.
 Local government organisations recruit graduates into all sorts of occupations, so work experience in another industry is always worth mentioning.
 Teamworking, IT skills, communication and general administrative experience can be picked up in almost any job and are applicable to many roles within the public service.
 Work experience within Parliament or working for an MP are also popular ways to gain experience in the public sector.